-During a hearing in a lawsuit over the 2016 Democratic presidential primary, in which Sanders supporters contend that the DNC was committed to the nomination of Hillary Clinton over Sanders regardless of voter sentiment, attorneys for the DNC argued last month:
+During a hearing in a lawsuit over the 2016 Democratic presidential primary, in which Sanders supporters contend that the DNC was committed to the nomination of Hillary Clinton over Sanders regardless of voter sentiment, attorneys for the DNC argued in 2017:

 “We could have voluntarily decided that, ‘Look, we’re gonna go into back rooms like they used to and smoke cigars and pick the candidate that way, it would be within their legal rights to do so.”

 Democratic Party lawyers argued that the party had no legal obligation to follow its own bylaws, which they likened to a campaign promise made to be broken, such as President Donald Trump's promise to build a wall and have Mexico pay for it.
 DNC attorney Bruce Spiva told the judge:

 "Someone said, We're gonna build a wall, and Mexico is gonna pay for it during the primaries...anybody could sue President Trump or the Trump campaign for statements that were made that—where the promise was not kept in the context of the primary."

 The 2016 election cycle was marred by evidence of election fraud in many states, at many levels.
 Lawsuits were filed in New York, California, Arizona, Illinois, and Massachusetts against election authorities for employing a wide variety of tactics calculated to suppress the Sanders vote.
 In San Diego election officials were filmed using white-out to erase Sanders votes on paper ballots.